 Ohio cropland varies significantly in its production capabilities and, consequently, cropland values and cash rents vary widely throughout the state.
-Generally speaking, western Ohio cropland values and cash rents differ from much of southern and eastern Ohio cropland values and cash rents.
-The primary factors affecting these values and rates are land productivity and potential crop return, and the variability of those crop returns.
-Soils and drainage capabilities are the two factors that most influence land productivity, crop return and variability of those crop returns.
+Generally, western Ohio cropland values and cash rents differ from much of southern and eastern Ohio cropland values and cash rents.
+The primary factors affecting these values and rents are land productivity and potential crop return, and the variability of those crop returns.
+Soils, fertility and drainage/irrigation capabilities are primary factors that most influence land productivity, crop return and variability of those crop returns.

-The Western Ohio Cropland Values and Cash Rents study was conducted from February through April in 2018.
+The Western Ohio Cropland Values and Cash Rents study was conducted from January through April in 2021.
 The opinion-based study surveyed professionals with a knowledge of Ohio’s cropland values and rental rates.
-Professionals surveyed were farm managers, rural appraisers, agricultural lenders, OSU Extension educators, farmers, landowners, and Farm Service Agency personnel.
+Professionals surveyed were rural appraisers, agricultural lenders, professional farm managers, ag business professionals, OSU Extension educators, farmers, landowners, and Farm Service Agency personnel.

-The study results are based on 108 surveys returned, analyzed, and summarized.
+The study results are based on 94 surveys.
 Respondents were asked to group their estimates based on three land quality classes: average, top, and poor.
 Within each land-quality class, respondents were asked to estimate average corn and soybean yields for a five-year period based on typical farming practices.
 Survey respondents were also asked to estimate current bare cropland values and cash rents negotiated in the current or recent year for each land-quality class.
-Survey results are summarized for western Ohio with regional summaries (subsets of western Ohio) for northwest Ohio and southwest Ohio.
-See the entire summary at: https://farmoffice.osu.edu/farm-management-tools/farm-management-publications/cash-rents
+Survey results are summarized below for western Ohio with regional summaries (subsets of western Ohio) for northwest Ohio and southwest Ohio.